Samsung Front-Load Washer Not Draining? Here's What We Found on a Recent Service Call in Mount Holly

 How often should I clean my Samsung washer drain filter?

-Samsung's official recommendation is once a month, which is reasonable if you run multiple loads per week.
-At minimum, clean it every three months.
-If you have pets or wash heavily soiled items frequently, clean it more often.
+Monthly is Samsung's recommendation.
+At minimum, every three months.
 Once you've done it the first time, the whole process takes about five minutes.

-Is it worth repairing a Samsung front-load washer that won't drain, or should I replace it?
+Is it worth repairing a Samsung front-load washer that won't drain?

-For a drain pump filter clog — the most common cause — repair is almost always the right call, since it's a minimal-cost fix on a machine that likely has years of life left.
+For a drain pump filter clog, absolutely — it's a minimal-cost fix.
 Even a drain pump motor replacement typically runs $150–$275, which is well worth it on a Samsung front-load under 8–10 years old.
-We always provide an honest estimate before starting any work so you can make an informed decision.

 Samsung Washer & Dryer Repair